 Due to the varied and sometimes overlapping paths by which funding for sponsored projects and corporate and foundation giving are solicited and obtained, it can be unclear to those involved whether the awarded funds fall under the purview of the WSU Foundation or RTT.
 While advance communication and good-faith discussion will serve to avoid most problems, in those situations where the possibility of confusion reasonably exists and/or where there is initial disagreement, the CEO/President of the WSU Foundation or the CEO/President's designee and the Vice President for Research and Technology Transfer or the Vice President's designee shall meet and concur on the appropriate handling of the awarded funds.

 To obtain information from faculty and other administrators, the Vice President for Research and Technology Transfer convenes and chairs the University Research Council, which exists for the general advocacy, support and development of research and sponsored programs throughout the University community.
 The council advises and makes recommendations to the Vice President for Research and Technology Transfer on matters of policy that promote and support research, service and scholarly and creative activity within the University's mission.
 In addition to the Vice President for Research and Technology Transfer, membership of the Research Council includes members of the graduate faculty representing each college, the doctoral-granting departments, the National Institute for Aviation Research, and other units deemed to be important to the growth and development of research and creative activity at WSU.
-Appointments to the council are made by the Vice President for Research and Technology Transfer in consultation with the Provost and Senior Vice President and deans of the colleges.
+Appointments to the council are made by the Vice President for Research and Technology Transfer in consultation with the Provost and deans of the colleges.
 Members of the council are expected to represent their constituents and to report to them and their dean the activities of the council.